40 Things To Do In & Around Nagano

 Home to the Jigokudani Monkey Park and ski resorts of Shiga Kogen and Kita-Shiga Kogen, Yamanouchi is at its most popular in winter yet offers just as many reasons to visit through spring, summer and autumn.

 Blessed with abundant farmlands, pristine nature, numerous hot springs and heavy snow in winter, Yamanouchi has a strong association with healing, refuge and renewal and Yamanouchi is divided into three areas – Yudanaka & Shibu Onsen, Shiga Kogen and Kita-Shiga Kogen.

 Staying a one of Yamanouchi’s many guesthouses is an ideal way to enjoy Japan’s renowned traditional service – including traditional ‘kaiseki’ (multi-course) dining that showcases the abundant produce of the region.
 For further information, see our ‘Discover Yamanouchi – Home of the Snow Monkeys’ page.

 10 / Shiga Kogen: Japan’s Largest & Highest Ski Resort / late-November to May

-Located a short distance from the Jigokdani Monkey Park, Shiga Kogen lays claim to being Japan’s largest and highest ski resort.
+Located a short distance from the Jigokdani Monkey Park, Shiga Kogen is Japan’s largest and highest ski resort.
 The resort is comprised of 18 ski areas – some large, some small – spread over more than 600 hectares of terrain and offering more than 80km of ski runs.

 Spread between five mountain peaks, Shiga offers visitors an unparalleled expanse of interconnected terrain with free shuttle buses running around the resort to the few areas that are not connected.
 Shiga Kogen’s higher altitude means it receives snow earlier than nearby resorts and keeps it for longer, blessing the resort with the longest season and best spring skiing in Nagano.